XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 This code includes detection and classification tasks in Computer Vision, and semantic segmentation task will be added later.

-For classification, I reproduced LeNet5, VGG16, AlexNet, ResNet, GoogLeNet.
-Then I will reproduce ResNetXt, MobileNet, ShuffleNet, EiffcientNet, etc.
+For classification, I reproduced LeNet5, VGG16, AlexNet, ResNet, GoogLeNet, MobileNet.
+Then I will reproduce ResNetXt, ShuffleNet, EiffcientNet, etc.

 For object detection, I reproduced RetinaNet.
 (I broke the code up into modules, such as backbones, necks, heads,